Banned: Telford shoplifter barred from eight shops, including Tesco and B&M

 A Telford shoplifter has been banned from a host of shops in the town - until 2028.

-West Mercia Police said Daniel Bent, 41, of Bishopdale, Telford, was given a three year Criminal Behaviour Order (CBO) at Telford Magistrates Court last Wednesday - September 3.
+West Mercia Police said Daniel Bent, 41, of Bishopdale, Telford, was given a three-year Criminal Behaviour Order (CBO) at Telford Magistrates Court on September 3.

-The order means Bent cannot enter a number of stores across the town - and one in Shrewsbury.
+The order means Bent cannot enter a number of stores across the town - plus one in Shrewsbury.

-They include Aldi on Holyhead Road in Snedshill, Tesco Express at 23 High Street in Dawley, Tesco Express on Brunel Road, Iceland at Southwater Square, Telford Co-op at The Wharfage in Ironbridge, Telford Co-op on Milners lane at Lawley Bank, Home Bargains at Meole Brace Retail Park in Shrewsbury, and B&M Bargains at Telford Forge Retail Park, Colliers Way.
+They include Aldi on Holyhead Road in Snedshill, Tesco Express at 23 High Street in Dawley, Tesco Express on Brunel Road, Iceland at Southwater Square, Co-op at The Wharfage in Ironbridge, Co-op at Lawley Bank, Home Bargains at Meole Brace Retail Park in Shrewsbury, and B&M Bargains at Telford Forge Retail Park, Colliers Way.

 A spokesman for the police added: "A CBO is a civil order designed to tackle the most serious and persistent anti-social individuals.